By Jeff Bryan, Firefighter/EMT-1

 First responders are special people.
 Most don’t think about money or glory; rather they are motivated by the reward of providing safety and relief, doing all they can to help others.

-While some might consider first responders super heroes, just like the rest of humanity they have a very real vulnerability: mental health.
+While some might consider first responders superheroes, just like the rest of humanity they have a very real vulnerability: mental health.
 Few go into the profession thinking about how the job will affect them mentally.
 As a public servant who cares, I feel mental health should be held to the same standard as physical fitness.

 Let’s face it, we all have triggers.
 Whether it’s daily stress or the horror of what first responders encounter at a fire, automobile crash or domestic violence, it affects us.
 We mostly click into survival mode, pushing the pain and gore into a corner of our conscious, reacting to the situation with as little emotion as possible.
-Seeing repetitive tragedy is hard on anyone and it takes a toll.
-Those emotions can and do resurface and we can react in a couple different ways.
+Seeing repetitive tragedies is hard on anyone and it takes a toll.
+Those emotions can and do resurface and we can react in a couple of different ways.
 Some find positive ways to cope, others cope in self-destructive ways.
 I am urging all of us to be aware of “triggers” that warn someone is having trouble: they are quick to anger, suffer depression or exhibit self-destructive behavior like taking undue chances or turning to drugs or alcohol.
 We need to be aware that these are signs of post-traumatic stress.
 I thought nothing could bother me but I have since learned that no one is immune, but many will deny it.
 If we weren’t affected by all this, we would be narcissistic; but most first responders aren’t.

 First responders are coping the only way they know how.
 They see and experience things that most others don’t.
 Here’s the problem; we must address the issue but most public servants are terrified to seek help.
 Why?